 You must have seen some people flexing on their social media stories about camping in the wood and those beautiful landscapes.
 While you must have adored the eye-catching sceneries and the fun behind these activities, you must be wondering, how did they make it without any supplies?

 Boondocking, or as they say, scattered off-the-grid camping, is an activity where one spends a few days camping in different locations.
 Mostly, there is no supply of water or a source of electricity, so the question asks itself?
-How long will the RV battery last Boondocking?
+How long does RV battery last?
 How many batteries does it take to boondock comfortably?
 And how can you charge a dead RV battery?
 Let’s reflect upon all these queries with our detailed answers.

 How many Batteries does Boondocking take?

 Before setting your camping plan into action you must be wondering, how many batteries does Boondocking take?
 Well, the answer to that question is not definite and depends on you.
 What type of batteries is your RV equipped with?
 How long are you planning to stay out there? and what appliances would you be running?